-Survey data for all CHIS 2007 samples - landline RDD, surname list, cellular RDD, and area - were collected using the same computer-assisted telephone interview (CATI) system.
-While the screening interview varied somewhat by sample and no child or adolescent interviews were conducted for the cell and area samples, the same editing procedures were followed for all CHIS 2007 cases.
+Survey data for all CHIS 2009 samples - landline, list, and cell- were collected using the same computer-assisted telephone interview (CATI) system.
+While the screening interview varied somewhat by sample, the same editing procedures were followed for all CHIS 2009 cases.

-In a CATI environment, the data collection and interview process is controlled using a series of computer programs designed to ensure consistency and quality.
-(CHIS 2007 Methodology Series: Report 2 - Data Collection Methods provides a thorough discussion of the interview process and a description of how the survey data were collected.)
+In a CATI environment, the data collection and interview process is controlled using a series of computer programs to ensure consistency and quality.
+(CHIS 2009 Methodology Series: Report 2 - Data Collection Methods provides a thorough discussion of the interview process and a description of how the survey data were collected.)
 The CATI system programming determines which questions are asked based on household composition, respondent characteristics or preceding answers, and the order in which the questions are presented to interviewers.
-The system also presents the response options that are available for recording respondents' answers.
+The system also presents the response options that are available for recording answers.

 CATI range and logic edits do much to help ensure the integrity of the data during collection.
-This editing at the time of the interview greatly reduces the need to recontact respondents to verify responses and allows questionable entries to be reviewed in real time with the respondent as part of the collection process.
+This editing at the time of the interview greatly reduces the need for post-interview editing and allows most questionable entries to be reviewed in real time with the respondent as part of the collection process.
 Although the CATI system virtually eliminates out-of-range responses and many other anomalies, some consistency and edit issues may arise.
 For example, interviewers may note concerns or problems that must be handled by data preparation staff after the interview is complete.
 Updating activities require that both manual and machine editing procedures be developed to correct interviewer, respondent, and CATI program errors and to check that updates made by data preparation staff were input correctly.
 Because data editing resulted in changes to the survey data, specific quality control procedures were implemented.
-CHIS 2007 survey data were carefully examined and edited before delivering final data files to UCLA.
+CHIS 2009 survey data were carefully examined and edited before delivering final data files to UCLA.
 Quality control procedures involved limiting the number of staff who made updates, using the CATI specifications to resolve issues in complex questionnaire sections, carefully checking updates, and performing computer runs to identify inconsistencies or illogical patterns in the data.

-The data editing procedures for CHIS 2007 consisted of four main tasks: (1) managing and resolving problem cases, (2) reading and using interviewer comments to make data updates, (3) coding questions with text strings (i.e., "other specify" responses), and (4) verifying data editing updates.
+The data editing procedures for CHIS 2009 consisted of four main tasks: (1) managing and resolving problem cases, (2) reading and using interviewer comments to make data updates, (3) coding questions with text strings (i.e., "other specify" responses), and (4) verifying data editing updates.
 The final step was to convert the edited data from the CATI system to the SAS data delivery files.
 The sections below describe each of these processes in turn.